 Almost 20 years ago, we began to look for a rural setting as a retreat from the hustle and bustle of city and careers when we came across a small home and piece of land in the Napa Valley.
 We planted our first Chardonnay vineyard in the Oak Knoll district, north of Napa.

-We used a new Dijon clone and also broke Napa tradition by close-row planting, which requires that the vineyard be entirely hand tended.
+We used a new Dijon clone and also broke Napa tradition by close-row planting, which required that the vineyard be entirely hand tended.
 In other words, no tractors.
 Randy Lewis, an ultra-premium winemaker in the valley, showed immediate interest.
-Every year, the Chardonnay he has made predominantly from that fruit has received a stratospheric “93” or “94” from the Wine Spectator, which always places it among the top Chardonnays in the country.
+Every year, the Chardonnay he has made using that fruit has received stratospheric scores.

 Taking the next step, we acquired a much larger vineyard about a mile from the first one.
 After substantial improvements to drainage and vine care, we were rewarded with excellent Cabernet Sauvignon, Syrah and Pinot Noir.
 We have planted more Chardonnay as well.